-Honor by Elif Shafak is a multi-generational story of a Turkish-Kurdish family.
-In this book, Shafak explores the concept of honor in different cultural contexts.
+Honor by Elif Shafak is literary fiction that tells the story of a multi-generational story of a Turkish-Kurdish family.
+Shafak explores the concept of honor in different cultural contexts.
 The story takes place in Turkey, Gaza, Kurdistan, England, and UAE.

 It’s Pembe’s Story…